Upward-Spiral-Science/spect-team/Docs/progress_report.md

 Our dataset consisted of approximately 7500 patient records and 754 features.
 However many patient records had missing or incomplete data.
 Once we dropped missing data and NaNs, our data was reduced to 2794 patient records.
 The features in the patient feature vectors can be broadly classified into four subjects:

-1. Patient Infomation
+1. Patient Information
 2. Disorder diagnosis
-3. "Learning Disability Screening" Questionnaire Responses
+3. Questionnaire Responses
-3. Baseline and Concentration RCBF values
+3. Baseline and Concentration rCBF values

 #### Exploratory Analysis